 The view from the Observation Deck at Kyoto Tower

 This is the major draw for the tower and is definitely worth a visit.
 The Observation Deck stands 100 meters high and on a clear day gives you a fantastic panoramic view over the entire city.
-Tickets for the observation deck can be bought at a booth on the 1st floor.
-You can then take an elevator to the 11th floor and there transfer to another elevator which takes you up to the Observation Deck.
-The deck is spacious and has telescopes dotted around from which you can view most of the major sites in Kyoto.
-Previously there were many games machines here which created a rather noisy and tacky atmosphere for visitors, but the deck has been renovated in recent years and happily the games machines have vanished.
-The deck now has a far more elegant interior with tranquil music playing in the background and even a mini-shrine at which visitors can make a special tower top wish.
+Tickets for the observation deck can be bought at a booth on the 1st floor, and advance tickets are available online.
+The deck has free telescopes dotted around from which you can view most of the major sites in Kyoto, including famous temples and, on a very clear day, even Osaka.
+Large luggage cannot be stored at the entrance to the observation deck, so travelers with suitcases should use station or building lockers before going up.

 Ticket prices are as follows: